aaronhaines/langchain-node/README.md

 # How to use

-- Follow docs to set up a Pinecone index
+- Follow Pinecone docs to set up a Pinecone index
-- Add API keys to .env

 - Clone this repository
 - `npm install`
+- Add API keys to .env
+- Create assets directory
-- Add a pdf in assets
+- Add a PDF in assets
 - `npx turbo run build lint format` to run build scripts quickly in parallel

+# To run the app

 - `npm start load "./assets/[filepath]"` to push docs up to Pinecone using OpenAI embeddings
 - `npm start query [ prompt ]` to ask a question about the PDF content